 If your child has been diagnosed with diabetes, their doctor will need to determine if it’s type 1 or type 2 before suggesting a specific treatment.

 In the same way that lifestyle choices can help adults manage or even reverse their type 2 diabetes diagnosis, you can help lower your child’s risk by encouraging them to eat well and to be physically active every day.

 - Over 30 million people have diabetes.
 That’s around 10 percent of the population.

-- One in four people have no idea they have diabetes.
+- 1 in 4 people has no idea they have diabetes.